Entropy and stability of hyperbolic manifolds: The entropy stability theorem

-Let us define maps $\Psi_c$ relating the volume entropy of a Riemannian metric on $M$ and the spherical volume of $M$.
-Those were also introduced by Besson-Courtois-Gallot \cite[Proof of Lemma 3.1]{BCG91}.
+Let us define maps $\mathcal{P}_c$ relating the volume entropy of a Riemannian metric on $M$ and the spherical volume of $M$, introduced by Besson-Courtois-Gallot, see \cite[Proof of Lemma 3.1]{BCG91}.
 Let $g$ be a Riemannian metric on $M$.
 The universal cover of $M$ is $\tilde{M}$ and its fundamental group is $\Gamma$.
 Let $h(g)$ be its volume entropy.
-Denote by $\mathcal{D}$ a measurable fundamental domain in $\tilde{M}$ for the action of $\Gamma$ and let $\gamma.\mathcal{D}$ be its image by an element $\gamma\in \Gamma$.
+Denote by $D_M$ a Borel fundamental domain in $\tilde{M}$ for the action of $\Gamma$ and let $\gamma.D_M$ be its image by an element $\gamma\in \Gamma$.
 Besson-Courtois-Gallot considered for $c>h(g)$ maps similar to the following:

-Those maps satisfy the following properties, which hold in any dimension $n\geq 2$: \begin{lemme} [\cite{BCG91}] For a Riemannian metric $g$ on $M$, $\Psi_c$ is a $\Gamma$-equivariant Lipschitz map, and for almost any $x\in \tilde{M}$, it satisfies
+Those maps satisfy the following properties, which hold in any dimension $n\geq 2$: \begin{lemme} [\cite{BCG91}] For a Riemannian metric $g$ on $M$, $\mathcal{P}_c$ is a $\Gamma$-equivariant Lipschitz map, and for almost any $x\in \tilde{M}$, it satisfies